-We rely entirely on third parties for the manufacturing of our products for commercialization and our current product candidates or other product candidates that we may develop for preclinical studies and clinical trials.
+We rely entirely on third parties for the manufacturing of our current product candidates or other product candidates that we may develop for preclinical studies and clinical trials.
 Our business could be harmed if those third parties fail to provide us with sufficient quantities of drug product, or fail to do so at acceptable quality levels or prices.

-We do not currently have, nor do we plan to acquire, the infrastructure or capability internally to manufacture drug supplies for our ongoing clinical trials or any future clinical trials that we may conduct, and we lack the resources to manufacture our approved products on a commercial scale.
-We rely, and expect to continue to rely, on third-party manufacturers to produce our current product candidates or other product candidates that we may identify for clinical trials, as well as for commercial manufacture of our products that have received marketing approval.
+We do not currently have, nor do we plan to acquire, the infrastructure or capability internally to manufacture drug supplies for our ongoing clinical trials or any future clinical trials that we may conduct, and we lack the resources to manufacture our product candidates, if approved, on a commercial scale.
+We rely, and expect to continue to rely, on third-party manufacturers to produce our current product candidates or other product candidates that we may identify for clinical trials, as well as for commercial manufacture of any product candidates that may receive marketing approval.
 Although we generally do not begin a clinical trial unless we believe we have a sufficient supply of a product candidate to complete the trial, any significant delay or discontinuity in the supply of a product candidate, or the raw material components thereof, for an ongoing clinical trial due to the need to replace a third-party manufacturer could considerably delay the clinical development and potential regulatory approval of our product candidates, which could harm our business and results of operations.
-We also rely primarily on third parties for the manufacturing of commercial supply of our approved products.
+We also expect to rely primarily on third parties for the manufacturing of commercial supply of our product candidates, if approved.